GeorgeWere/georgewere.github.io/_posts/2023-10-14-htb-grandpa.md

 SeImpersonatePrivilege        Impersonate a client after authentication Enabled SeCreateGlobalPrivilege       Create global objects                     Enabled
 ```
-And I note I have `SeImpersonatePrivilege`.
+In this case I note I have `SeImpersonatePrivilege`.
 Awesome, I will attempt to run a `potato` exploit to privesc.

-[otten potato](https://foxglovesecurity.com/2016/09/26/rotten-potato-privilege-escalation-from-service-accounts-to-system/) will not work since we are not in a metasploit shell hence I am left with `juicy potato`
+[Rotten potato](https://foxglovesecurity.com/2016/09/26/rotten-potato-privilege-escalation-from-service-accounts-to-system/) will not work since we are not in a metasploit shell hence I am left with `juicy potato`

 ### Juicy Potato